-2. In addition to meeting Rule 290-3-3-.34(2)(f)1.(i)-(vi), candidates in early childhood special education (P-3) will also understand and apply Alabama standards for pre-school education.

-- 3. In addition to meeting Rule 290-3-3-.34(2)(f)1.(i)-(vi), candidates in deaf and hard of hearing (P-12) will also: - (i) Have and apply knowledge of: - (I) Model programs for individuals who are deaf or hard of hearing. - (II) Roles and responsibilities of teachers and support personnel in educational practice for individuals who are deaf or hard of hearing. - (III) Professional resources relevant to the field of education for individuals who are deaf or hard of hearing. - (IV) Professional organizations in the field of deaf education. - (V) Incidence and prevalence data about individuals who are deaf or hard of hearing. - (VI) Sociocultural, historical, and political forces unique to deaf education. - (VII) Etiologies of hearing loss that can result in additional learning and related challenges. - (ii) Communicate proficiently in spoken language or the Sign Language indigenous to the Deaf community. - (iii) Increase proficiency and sustain a commitment to maintaining instructional language competence. - (iv) Explain historical foundations and research evidence upon which educational practice is based. - (v) Develop and enrich cultural competence relative to the Deaf community. - 4.
-In addition to meeting Rule 290-3-3-.34(2)(f)1.(i)-(vi), candidates in visual impairment (P-12) will also: - (i) Have and apply knowledge of: - (I) Access rights to specialized equipment and materials for individuals with visual impairments. - $(\hat{\Pi})$ Historical foundations of education of individuals with visual impairments as related to traditional roles of specialized and public schools. - (III) Incidence and prevalence for individuals with visual impairments. - (ii) Select, adapt, and use instructional strategies to address the impact on additional exceptionalities. - (iii) Articulate a professional philosophy that draws on specialized knowledge of visual impairment within the continuum of instructional options. - $% \left( iv\right) \left($ - (g) Collaboration.
+- 2. In addition to meeting Rule 290-3-3-.37(2)(f)1.(i)-(vi), candidates in early childhood special education (Grades P-3) will also understand and apply Alabama standards for pre-school education. - 3.
+In addition to meeting Rule 290-3-3-.37(2)(f)1.(i)-(vi), candidates in deaf and hard of hearing (P-12) will also: - (i) Have and apply knowledge of: - (I) Model programs for individuals who are deaf or hard of hearing. - (II) Roles and responsibilities of teachers and support personnel in educational practice for individuals who are deaf or hard of hearing. - (III) Professional resources relevant to the field of education for individuals who are deaf or hard of hearing. - (IV) Professional organizations in the field of deaf education. - (V) Incidence and prevalence data about individuals who are deaf or hard of hearing. - (VI) Sociocultural, historical, and political forces unique to deaf education. - (VII) Etiologies of hearing loss that can result in additional learning and related challenges. - (ii) Communicate proficiently in spoken language and the Sign Language indigenous to the Deaf community. - (iii) Increase proficiency and sustain a commitment to maintaining instructional language competence. - (iv) Explain historical foundations and research evidence upon which educational practice is based. - (v) Develop and enrich cultural competence relative to the Deaf community. - 4.
+In addition to meeting Rule 290-3-3-.37(2)(f)1.(i)-(vi), candidates in visual impairment (Grades P-12) will also: - (i) Have and apply knowledge of: - (I) Access rights to specialized equipment and materials for individuals with visual impairments. - (II) Historical foundations of education of individuals with visual impairments as related to traditional roles of specialized and public schools. - (III) Incidence and prevalence for individuals with visual impairments. - (ii) Select, adapt, and use instructional strategies to address the impact on additional exceptionalities. - (iii) Articulate a professional philosophy that draws on specialized knowledge of visual impairment within the continuum of instructional options. - (iv) Participate in the activities of professional organizations in the field of visual impairment. - (g) Collaboration.
 Beginning special education professionals collaborate with families, other educators, related service providers, individuals with exceptionalities, and personnel from community agencies in culturally responsive ways to address the needs of individuals with exceptionalities across a range of learning experiences.
 Prior to program completion: